raushanctf/Metasploitable2/README.md

 # 🧁 CONCLUSION
 * This report highlights testing critical security flaws in Metasploitable2 that attackers can leverage to gain unauthorized access.
-  These assessments provided insights into real-world attack scenarios, allowing for an in-depth understanding of how adversaries can gain unauthorized access, escalate privileges, and execute remote code.
+  These assessments provided insights into real-world attack scenarios, allowing for an in-depth understanding of how adversaries can gain unauthorized access. escalate privileges, and execute remote code.